 8-Week Online Mindfulness-Based Cognitive Therapy (MBCT) Course for Stress, Anxiety, Low Mood, and Depression

-Registration for the Spring 2026 course is now open!
+Registration for the Summer 2026 MBCT Course is Now Open!

 A New Way of Relating to the Difficulties of Life